Thao-Tran/recipes/bo-kho/README.md

 # Bo Kho
 Also known as beef stew, but the way my mom makes it.
-You can eat this with pho noodles or alone and dip baguettes into it.
+You can eat this with [biang biang noodles](../biang-biang-noodles), pho noodles, or alone and dip baguettes into it.

 ## Ingredients
 ### Marinade